A Direct Proof of the Short-Side Advantage in Random Matching Markets: Introduction

 The proof of Ashlagi et al.~\cite{AKL17} (and its simplification by Cai and Thomas~\cite{CT22}) are indirect.
-Essentially, by studying the hospital-proposal deferred-acceptance algorithm, they show the short-side (hospitals) hold this advantage in every stable matching.
-In this paper, we present a direct proof of the short-side advantage by directly studying the doctor-proposal deferred-acceptance algorithm.
+Essentially, by studying the hospital-proposing deferred-acceptance algorithm, they show the short-side (hospitals) holds this advantage in every stable matching.
+In a very technical paper, Pittel~\cite{Pit19} strengthen the bounds on the average rank within each side, proving concentration using an integral formula for its probability mass function.
+In this paper, we present a direct proof of the short-side advantage by directly studying the doctor-proposing deferred-acceptance algorithm, at the cost of weaker constants in the asymptotic bounds.
 Arguably, this is the most natural way to prove this result.
 More importantly, it additionally sheds light on why this scenario is drastically different than the balanced marked.
 Indeed, as stated in~\cite{CT22}, ``\emph{because some hospital must go unmatched, the algorithm will only terminate once some hospital has proposed to every doctor.
 This is a very different random process, and one can imagine it must run for a much longer time, forcing the proposing hospitals to be matched to much worse partners than in the balanced case.
 Unfortunately, this random process is fairly difficult to analyze (for instance, to get a useful analysis, one would need to keep track of which hospital is currently proposing, which doctors they have already proposed to, and how likely each doctor is to accept a new proposal)}"; consequently, they take a different approach.

 The paper is structured as follows.
 To begin, we present some background on the stable matching problem and introduce the random matching model in Section~\ref{sec:background}.
 Our result and a high-level overview of the argument used is given in Section~\ref{sec:result}.
 Section~\ref{sec:proof} contains the proof.